hiddentao/ethereum-event-logs/README.md

 _Notice above that `Event1.stringVar1` is returned as a SHA3 hash instead of the actual string.
-This is because only finite-sized scalar types (i.e. that fit within 64 bytes) can be `indexed` as an event argument.
+This is because only finite-sized scalar types (i.e. that fit within a 64 byte hex code) can be `indexed` as an event argument.
 All other types have their values hashed prior to indexing._

 To only search for an individual event just pass that event's ABI on its own: